Adjoint divisors and free divisors: Introduction

+In the process of proving Theorem~\ref{60}, we note an easy argument which shows that the preimage of the adjoint divisor in the normalization of the discriminant is itself a free divisor.
+This is our Theorem~\ref{12}.

-Motivated by these theorems, in \S\ref{lfd} we describe a general procedure which constructs, from a triple consisting of a linear free divisor $D$ with $k$ irreducible components, a partition of $k$ into $\ell$ parts, and a free divisor in $(\CC^\ell,0)$ containing the coordinate hyperplanes, a new free divisor containing $D$.
+Motivated by Theorems~\ref{59} and \ref{60}, we describe in \S\ref{lfd} a general procedure which constructs, from a triple consisting of a free divisor $D$ with $k$ irreducible components and a free divisor in $(\CC^k,0)$ containing the coordinate hyperplanes, a new free divisor containing $D$.
 By this means we are able to construct a surprisingly large number of new examples of free divisors.